AREAS OF FOCUS

 I work with adults navigating dating or relationship challenges who want clearer understanding and greater emotional steadiness.
-Together, we identify the patterns shaping your experiences and develop more intentional, resilient ways of relating.
+Many thoughtful people feel caught between strong emotions, uncertainty, and recurring patterns that are hard to make sense of.
+Together, we work toward greater clarity, steadiness, and self-understanding.

 Areas we may explore include: